 The Czech manufacturer had survived through two world wars and was now under communist control, but that did not stop it from turning out interesting cars.

-Skoda used the Geneva show to debut their small, rear-engine, two-door pillarless hardtop coupe – the 1000 MBX.
+Skoda used the Geneva show to debut its small, rear-engine, two-door pillarless hardtop coupe – called the 1000 MBX.

 It was based on Skoda’s more mundane four-door sedan and featured a 998cc motor.
-Yep, just one litre.
+Yep, just 1.0 litre.

 Using old VW underpinnings the little coupe sold only 2517 units during its three-year production run.

 But like so many automotive orphans, the 1000 MBX has now gained a cult status in Europe.